| A JOURNEY TO DAWSON Written expressly for the Klondike Nugget. Never again in the world's history will the scenes of 1897-98 be duplicated

 point until a wrecked stamer heaves in sight or some poor flat boatmen are seen

+in distress.
 The running of Five fingers is even more exciting by steamer than in a

 smaller open boat for the larger craft appears to the passengers to come